The NXT Championship has helped to launch the careers of some of the biggest stars in WWE today. Here is every man to have held the belt.

 Remember that?
 The man now known simply as Big E smashed his way into the NXT Championship picture by crushing everyone in his path and pinning them for a five count for good measure.
 E got his chance against Rollins in a No DQ match, so The Shield couldn’t bail out their brother.
 While it removed the champion’s advantage, it also gave the Hounds of Justice the freedom to attack the challenger.
 But the locker room rallied to Big E’s aid and drove off Ambrose and Reigns, leaving him free to finish off Rollins with The Big Ending and become the second ever NXT Champion.

-Big E has gone on to hold the Intercontinental Championship and Tag Team Championship twice with The New Day, who became the longest reigning Tag Team Champions of all time during their second reign.
+Big E has gone on to hold the Intercontinental Championship and Tag Team Championship three times with The New Day, who became the longest reigning Tag Team Champions of all time during their second reign.
 Sadly, the five count has not shown any sign of resurfacing.